-- of insurance obligations within a risk-based framework with the protection of policyholders and beneficiaries at its heart. - 396 Solvency II applies a balance sheet approach and focuses on measurement of the insurance liabilities at a point in time.
-IFRS 17 includes requirements for the measurement of insurance contracts as well as the accounting treatment of changes in the resulting assets and liabilities, whether within the balance sheet (in the form of changes to the risk adjustment or the contractual services margin CSM), in profit or loss, or in OCI. - 397 In other words, IFRS 17 deals with both measurement and performance reporting, while Solvency II focuses on measurement.
+- insurance contracts in the context of general-purpose financial reporting, i.e. reporting of information to the capital markets.
+Solvency II focuses on the valuation of insurance obligations within a risk-based framework with the protection of policyholders and beneficiaries at its heart. - 401 Solvency II applies a balance sheet approach and focuses on measurement of the insurance liabilities at a point in time.
+IFRS 17 includes requirements for the measurement of insurance contracts as well as the accounting treatment of changes in the resulting assets and liabilities, whether within the balance sheet (in the form of changes to the risk adjustment or the contractual services margin CSM), in profit or loss, or in OCI. - 402 In other words, IFRS 17 deals with both measurement and performance reporting, while Solvency II focuses on measurement.
 That being said, it should also be noted that both regimes are based on current measurement of the (uncertain) future cash flows of insurance contracts, although starting from a different perspective (fulfilment under IFRS 17 and transfer to a third party under Solvency II).
 As both approaches use market inputs to the maximum extent, the starting point of inputs is the same or very similar in principle. - When analysing the details of both sets of requirements, it can be observed that there are many similarities in the texts, but that they are not identical: a number of potential differences can be identified.
 As a result, key inputs and processes of Solvency II may be used but they may require adjustments to varying degrees.
-The nature and significance of the differences depends on the characteristics of the insurance contracts issued by insurers and on the technological approach taken in the implementation of both regimes and can vary between companies. - 399 In assessing the potential extent of synergies, EFRAG has used two sources of information: - (a) A publication issued by EIOPA in October 2018, covering the effects on competition, product availability and financial stability and EIOPAs views on using Solvency II inputs, approaches, and processes for an efficient implementation of IFRS 1718; and - (b) Outreach to industry experts (preparers and accounting advisors) in November/December 2019. - Overall, respondents expect that the main differences relate to life insurance contracts, in particular to the need to run twice the calculations for the levels of aggregation, the allocation of expenses to insurance liabilities, the discount rate and the risk adjustment.
+The nature and significance of the differences depends on the characteristics of the insurance contracts issued by insurers and on the technological approach taken in the implementation of both regimes and can vary between companies. - 404 In assessing the potential extent of synergies, EFRAG has used two sources of information: - (a) A publication issued by EIOPA in October 2018, covering the effects on competition, product availability and financial stability and EIOPAs views on using Solvency II inputs, approaches, and processes for an efficient implementation of IFRS 1718; and - (b) Outreach to industry experts (preparers and accounting advisors) in November/December 2019. - Overall, respondents expect that the main differences relate to life insurance contracts, in particular to the need to run twice the calculations for the levels of aggregation, the allocation of expenses to insurance liabilities, the discount rate and the risk adjustment.
 The pervasiveness and quality of the approach taken for the implementation of Solvency II by entities differ.
 Some built structured databases of cash flow data on a contract-by-contract basis and have integrated the actuarial and financial systems, while others have applied work-around solutions such as spreadsheet applications and manual activities.
 Still other insurers have built structured databases of cash flow data on a contract-by-contract basis, but they do not have integrated actuarial and financial systems.
 Depending on the significance of the implementation used for Solvency II these differences may lead to a higher or lower number of efficiency gains that can be finally achieved.
 For illustrative purposes, hereafter these main differences which could influence the extent of potential synergies are shortly explained. - (a) CSM: Under Solvency II the CSM is not an element of the measurement approach for insurance liabilities.
-Hence IFRS 17 introduces an element that is entirely new.
-The calculation engine necessary to identify the CSM is a main driver of measuring performance under IFRS 17.
+Hence IFRS 17 introduces an element that